My wife is the baker in the family so here’s her blog post about coconut almond bake. I’ll just take a back seat and sip on something lol….

 Add the liquid mixture to the flour mixture.
 Mix with a fork to form a soft dough.

-Scrape the sides and continue to knead.
-Add some flour if the dough gets sticky while you knead.
+Scrap the sides and continue to knead.
+Add some flour if the dough gets too sticky while you knead.

-Place in an oven and bake at 250°F for 20 minutes or until golden brown.
+Leave to rest for another 15 minutes.
+Place in an oven and bake at 250 degrees F for 29 minutes or until golden brown.

 I really loved posting this coconut almond bake for you all.
 A little more again and we would have forgotten all about it.
 Coming up next we’ll be doing some more baking.
 See you soon and don’t forget to subscribe to our mailing list and get trini recipes in your mailbox.
 Of course send some feedback or a comment and tell me how the recipe came out.
 I’d love to hear all about it.